 - Add the marinated meats to the pan (in a single layer if possible) and let the meat brown for about 10 minutes (5 minutes on each side).
 Remove the meat from the pan and set aside.

 - Add 1 bouillon cube and the tomato paste to the pot and whisk until the bay leaf has dissolved and the the tomato paste is smooth.
 Add the meat back to the pot and add the water.
 The water level should reach the handles of the pot.
 Cover the pot with a lid.

 - Bring the pot to a boil and thoroughly rinse the hominy and add to the pot.
 Let it reach a boil again, and then turn the flame down to low.
 Cover the pot with the lid and simmer for 1 hour.
 Check on the hominy every 30 minutes to give it a stir and make sure that there is plenty of water.
-(It helps to have a kettle of boiling water on-hand throughout the cooking process, so you can add more water at any point if needed.
-Do not use cold water.)
+(It helps to have a kettle of boiling water on-hand throughout the cooking process, so you can add more water at any point if needed. use cold water.)